Distribution and Sales Manager

 Director of Marketing and Communications

 As the Director of Marketing and Communications for Women Make Movies, Judith is responsible for the promotion of the organization’s film collection, programs, and mission to support diverse women filmmakers.
 Before joining WMM, she worked for over ten years as the Director of Marketing and Outreach for First Run Features.
-In addition to her work in distribution, Judith has produced several narrative and documentary films which have screened at festivals including SXSW, Doc NYC, Maryland, Vancouver and more.
+In addition to her work in distribution, Judith has produced narrative and documentary films which have screened at festivals including SXSW, DOC NYC and more.
 She has served on screening committees for the Sarasota Film Festival and Chicken & Egg Pictures, and has been a film industry consultant for New York Foundation for the Arts.
 Judith graduated with a bachelor’s degree from Vassar College and also has a master’s degree in Cinema Studies from NYU.

 Executive Program Assistant